SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 * How many raw polymorphisms were detected (Displaying all the lines which does not start with # / header lines)?
 * How many polymorphisms were considered good after filtering steps by GATK VARIANTFILTRATION (ie marked `PASS`)?
 * How many polyporphisms were considered bad and filtered out (Displaying all the lines without the `PASS` tag )?
-* How many polyporphisms were filtered out with the `LOW-QUAL` filter?

 -----------------------

 <a name="practice-6"></a>
 ### Practice 6 : Modifying a file with `sed`

 * In `fasta` directory, there are two files : `C_AllContigs.fasta` and `contig_tgicl.fasta`.
 Before to generate a unique file with all 2 libraries, we would like to tag each sequence per its origin.
-In each file, add the respective tag VS1- / VS2- at the identifier.
+In each file, add the respective tag VS1- / VS2- just before the identifier.

 {% highlight bash %}
 # File C_AllContigs.fasta initially